KengoWada/bannin/README.md

 ### Notes

-- The password for encrypting and decrypting has been hard coded to `password` for safety purposes.

 - Please use this with caution as you may fail to recover your files if you say forget your password or misplace the `FolderKey.key`.

 - Read through the code to get an understanding of what is being done before using.